Mikuláš Škuta

-Miklós Skuta or Miki Skuta (born in Komárno, 3 January 1960) is a Slovak pianist and composer.
+Mikuláš Škuta or Miki Skuta (born 3 January 1960) is a Slovak pianist and composer.

+Life

-He was trained at the Bratislava Conservatory, completing studies in Paris under Claude Helffer.
-Skuta, a prize-winner at several Czechoslovakian and international competitions, was awarded a 3rd prize at the 1983 Maria Callas competition in Athen.
+Škuta was born on 3 January 1960 in Komárno.
+He was trained at the Bratislava Conservatory, completing studies in Paris under Claude Helffer. Škuta, a prize-winner at several Czechoslovak and international competitions, was awarded a 3rd prize at the 1983 Maria Callas competition in Athens.
 He has been active as a concert pianist in Europe.

 A free-lance pianist, since the late 80s he has grown involved with jazz and contemporary music.